hmxmilohax/rock-band-3-deluxe/readme.md

 ***Below every issue are most of the possible reasons they may be happening and how you can fix them.***

-## General Troubleshooting
+## Repo Troubleshooting

 ### ***The `.bat`/`.py` files open and immediately close!***
 * You don't have all the required dependencies installed.
-Head back to [Repo Setup](#repo-setup) and make sure you followed the directions properly.
+    * Head back to [Repo Setup](#repo-setup) and make sure you followed the directions properly.

 ## Xenia Troubleshooting